The Re-Shot Ending

 The necklace!

 Pat spins around, as Kane moves up behind her and slaps her hard across the face.
-She falls down, onto the rotting body of DONNA.
+She falls down and hits something on the floor.
+There is the sound of dried leaves.
+It is the rotting body of DONNA.
 Pat screams and backs away, now falling on top of BRUCE's withered corpse.
 The spade he used earlier to break the window is still clutched in his hands.

 KANE